HakuyaLabs/warudo-docs/docs/modding/character-mod.md

 ![](/doc-img/en-character-mod-4.webp)

 :::tip
-If you notice the character's bones become twisted, please refer to the [Normalizing Bones](#normalize-bones) section.
+If you notice the character's bones become twisted, or there are visual differences on the model before and after, please refer to the [Normalizing Bones](#normalize-bones) section.
 :::

 ### Step 3: Export Mod